Mediterranean Quinoa Casserole

-- Cherry tomatoes and fresh basil or parsley, for garnish
+- Cherry tomatoes and fresh basil or parsley, to serve

 - While the quinoa is cooking, prepare the rest of the casserole.
-Add all the ingredients on the list through the salt and pepper to a 9×13 casserole dish and mix together.
-When the quinoa has finished cooking, add it to the casserole dish along with ½ cup of the mozzarella and the feta cheese and mix everything until it is well combined.¼ cup each: sun-dried tomato pesto, chopped artichoke hearts (from a can), and chopped kalamata olives, 2 tablespoons chopped sun-dried tomatoes, 1 ½ teaspoons each: dried thyme, basil, oregano and chili flakes, ½ teaspoon dried rosemary, 2 cloves garlic, ½ teaspoon sea salt and fresh cracked pepper, ½ cup crumbled feta cheese
+Add the sun-dried tomato pesto, artichokes, olives, sun-dried tomatoes, Italian seasoning, garlic, salt, and pepper to a 9×13 casserole dish and mix them together.
+When the quinoa has finished cooking, add it to the casserole dish along with half of the mozzarella and half of the feta cheese and mix everything until it is well combined.¼ cup EACH: sun-dried tomato pesto, chopped artichoke hearts (from a can), and chopped kalamata olives, 2 tablespoons chopped sun-dried tomatoes, 1 tablespoon Italian seasoning, 2 cloves garlic, 1 teaspoon EACH: sea salt and fresh cracked pepper, 1 cup grated mozzarella, 1 cup crumbled feta cheese

-- Press the quinoa down lightly in the casserole dish and top with the bell peppers, onion, and remaining ½ cup of mozzarella.2 bell peppers, ½ red onion
+- Press the quinoa down lightly in the casserole dish and top with the bell peppers, onion, and remaining cheese.2 bell peppers, ½ red onion

 - Bake in the preheated oven, uncovered, for 40-45 minutes, or until the casserole is bubbling and the peppers are soft.
 Remove the quinoa casserole from the oven and let it sit for 5-10 minutes before serving.Cherry tomatoes and fresh basil or parsley